 Regulation E

-- Liability tiered: $0 before unauthorized, $50 within 2 days, $500 within 60 days, unlimited after
+- Liability is tiered: $0 before an unauthorized transfer, $50 if reported within 2 business days, $500 within 60 days of the statement, unlimited after that

 What Is Regulation E?